This article contains information on how to easily change PHP version in your cPanel.

 While doing this sometimes you may even have to create or edit your .htaccess file.
 This option is best for programmers, if this is the only option you have left, it will be advisable you contact your web developer, to help you with it.

 If all available option has failed you, then you may require the services of your web hosting to assist you with it.

-If you have a good and reliable hosting company, they should be able to fix it in less than 30 minutes with any of the option available to them.
+If you have a good and reliable hosting company, they should be able to fix it in less than 30 minutes with any of the options available to them.
 In some case, they will guide you through on how to fix it on their server

 If your web application is important to you, then you should make sure that you have a reliable hosting company.

 A standard hosting server always comes with features that enable users to change their PHP version without stress.